 This is the most common type of dyspepsia.
 The symptoms can vary, but its prominent symptoms include nausea, bloating and bleaching, stomach upset or pain, vomiting, etc. Other less common symptoms include burping, sour mouth, weight loss, psychological distress, etc. If these symptoms come and go away within a month, then you most probably don’t have functional dyspepsia.

 Further, these symptoms can be suppressed by over-the-counter medication.
 But, dietplusminus recommends making necessary changes in diet and lifestyle as soon as possible to avoid unpleasant complications.

 Functional dyspepsia does not have one single cause.
-In fact, it is not known what actually causes it.
+It is not known what causes it.
 It is called 'functional' because it does not have a diagnosable cause.
 Several reasons may lead to this functional disorder.

 Some of the causes include allergens, infection due to bacteria, excess acid secretion in the stomach, unhealthy diet, lifestyle, obesity, etc. Some factors are known to increase the risk of functional dyspepsia.

 Females are known to develop this disorder more than males.
 Similarly, elders and chain smokers are at a higher risk of developing it.
 Moreover, studies have also shown that a history of childhood physical or sexual abuse may also be a risk factor.
 Further, there is an unknown link between irritable bowel syndrome (IBS) and indigestion.
 Because around one-third of the people affected by this disorder develop IBS.